Otomi: Language

-The Otomi language is in the Oto-Pamean languages family (which also includes Chichimeca Jonaz, Mazahua, Pame, Ocuilteco, and Matlatzinca).
-The family in turn belongs to the Oto-Manguean languages (with Amuzgoan, Chinantecan, Mixtecan, Otopamean, Popolocan, Tlapanecan, and Zapotec language families).

-Otomi languages are part of the Otomanguean language family, one of the oldest and most diverse in the Mesoamerican area.
+The Otomi languages belong to the Oto-Pamean family (which also includes Chichimeca Jonaz, Mazahua, Pame, Ocuilteco, and Matlatzinca).
+Oto-Pamean in turn is a branch of the wider Oto-Manguean family (which also includes the Amuzgo language and the Chinantecan, Mixtecan, Popolocan, Tlapanecan, and Zapotecan families).
+Oto-Manguean is one of the oldest and most diverse in the Mesoamerican area.
 One of the more than one hundred Otomanguean languages that survive today, the Otomi languages relate closely to the Mazahua language, also spoken in the northwest and west of the state of Mexico.
-Some glottochronological analyses applied to Otomi languages indicate that Otomi split from Mazahua around the 8th century CE.
+Some glottochronological analyses applied to Otomi languages indicate that they split from Mazahua around the 8th century CE.
 Since then, Otomi has fragmented into the languages known today.

-The native language of the Otomi is called the Otomi language.
-In reality, it is a complex of languages, whose number varies according to the sources consulted.
+Although Otomi is often referred to as a single language, it is in reality a complex of multiple languages, the number of which varies according to the sources consulted.
 According to the Ethnologue of the Summer Institute of Linguistics and the Catalog of Indigenous Languages of the National Institute of Indigenous Languages (Inali) of Mexico, there are nine varieties of Otomi.
 David Charles Wright Carr proposes that there are four Otomi languages.
+Some of these varieties are not mutually intelligible.

-According to the National Commission for the Development of Indigenous Peoples of Mexico (CDI), only 50.6% of the Otomi population speaks the native language of this group.
+According to the National Commission for the Development of Indigenous Peoples of Mexico (CDI), only 50.6% of the Otomi population speaks their native language.
 In 1995, this proportion corresponded to a total of 327,319 speakers of Otomi languages in the entire Mexican Republic.
 The above calculation corresponds to a CDI estimate that is intended to include Otomi-speaking children under the age of five, who are not included in Mexican population counts.
 According to the 1995 First Population Count, Otomi speakers over the age of five totaled 283,263 individuals, which represents a loss of 22,927 speakers compared to the 1980 Population and Housing Census, when 306,190 speakers of Otomi languages were recorded.